 - Accompanies an exhibition at the New-York Historical Society February 26–May 26, 2020

 - First public view of these privately owned documents together, including the only privately owned copy of the original US Constitution

-Colonists, Citizens, Constitutions highlights documents that tell the story of American constitutionalism from the founding era through the turn of the twentieth century.
-Accompanying a major exhibition at the New-York Historical Society featuring the only privately owned copy of the original US constitution, these federal and state constitutional materials offer essential windows onto the history of the United States.
-Remarkably numerous and impressively diverse, constitutions enabled Americans to create revolutionary governments of, by, and for the people.
-Weaving both well-known and less familiar documents into a compelling narrative, the accessible text reveals how Americans have exercised their constitutional powers to shape their communities and why democracy remains an ongoing process, one in which citizens must constantly strive to create ‘more perfect’ unions among themselves.
+Colonists, Citizens, Constitutions highlights documents that tell the story of American constitutionalism from the founding era through to the turn of the 20th century.
+Accompanying a major exhibition at the New-York Historical Society and the Museum of the American Revolution, the book features federal and state constitutional materials – including a rare, privately owned copy of the original 1787 US Constitution – that offer essential windows into the history of the United States.
+Weaving both well-known and less familiar documents into a compelling narrative, the accessible text reveals how Americans have exercised their constitutional powers to shape their communities and why democracy remains an ongoing process.

 Ruth Bader Ginsburg is an Associate Justice of the Supreme Court of the United States, where she has served since 1993.
 She is the second of four female justices to be appointed to the Court.

 James F. Hrdlicka is a postdoctoral research scholar in the School of Historical, Philosophical and Religious Studies and the Program in Political History and Leadership at Arizona State University.